Aging Well: Kalihi woman spends almost 60 years performing Korean dance

-The Ohio native came to Hawaii in the 1960s for college.
+The Ohio native came to Hawaii in the 1960s for a teaching job at Kamehameha Schools.
 She took her first class at the University of Hawaii at Manoa, and was hooked.
 Two months later, she joined the Halla Huhm Korean Dance Studio, now the oldest studio of its kind in the state.
 It teaches centuries-old folk dance and music.

 Halla Pai Huhm opened the dance school in 1950.
 She remains the most well-known teacher of Korean dance in Hawaii.

 The school serves Koreans and non-Koreans of all ages.
 Known to both locals and Korean visiting performers, the studio has been home to regular Korean performing arts classes in music and dance, rehearsals for community presentations and studio concert recitals, and special workshops and master classes by guest artists from Korea.
 A great deal of the repertory was handed down from Huhm.

 Freshley explains the historical connection between dance and culture: "Much of the older culture is embodied in these dances.
 The beliefs, the general sense of every day life, sometimes.
 They're really an aesthetic life's journey portrayed in dancing. "

 Freshley is so committed to this dance form, she has made a handful of trips to South Korea to train at the National Gugak Center for classical arts.

 Huhm died in 1994, and Freshley took over as full-time director and teacher.
 She says she has no plans to retire soon, or even go part time.

 Now at age 84, Freshley says the daily exercise is one reason she is Aging Well.
 "I'm here 30, 35 hours a week so I'm constantly moving," she says.